bane-stealthium/gpubreach/README.md

 #### GPU Setup

-For the Rowhammer attack, a prerequiste is having **ECC disabled**.
+For the Rowhammer attack, a prerequisite is having **ECC disabled**.
 We observe that this is the default setting on A6000 GPUs on many cloud providers.
 But if it is enabled, use the following commands to disable it (we have already set this up on our local GPU, so you can skip this step for AE):

 ```bash
 # No need to do this for AE.